Beginner Bird Walk- Woods Walk

 What are we doing: Identify birds, become familiar with your binoculars, and use field marks to identify birds.

 Things to bring: Binoculars, water, sun screen, bug spray, shoes suitable for walking, a camera, and dress in weather appropriate clothing.

 There is no fee for attending this program although park entrance is required.
-Entrance fees are $5 per person over the age of 13, children 12 and under are free, or free with a current Texas State Park Pass.
+Entrance fees are $5 per person over the age of 13, children 12 and under are free, or up to 15 participants in a single vehicle are free with a current TSPP pass.
 Appropriate for all ages and all skills of birders.
 We do have a few pairs of binoculars available for use during the program.
 If planning on borrowing a pair of binoculars please email to reserve a pair.